 Science One is built around community, a place where you can immerse yourself in science.
 The classes are small and there are people dedicated to help you through your first year.

-Science One is an immersive, 27 credit program (plus 2 credits for co-requisite Biology 140) that spans two terms in which Biology, Chemistry, Mathematics/Calculus, and Physics are presented in a unified, integrated format.
+Science One is an immersive, 27 credit program that spans two terms in which Biology, Chemistry, Mathematics/Calculus, and Physics are presented in a unified, integrated format.
 There are 75 students and 8 instructors in Science One—a better student to teacher ratio than your high school.
 All your classes are in one classroom, which means you won't be scrambling to make it to your next class.
 Instead, you can get a hot chocolate.
 Like to study in a group?
 We have a dedicated study space for that.
 Like to study alone quietly?
 We have a dedicated study space for that.
 No matter what, you’ll never be battling for a study spot in the library or studying in a cafeteria.
-Compare to other first year science options.

 This environment is the key to creating a community of learners—you'll go through the same experiences with a group of people who care about and work toward shared goals.
 Professors attend each other’s classes so we know what you know, and our offices open to the study spaces.
 This is where Science One shines.
 You’re all sharing the exact same experience, so you know exact what help each other need.
 Science One nurtures this by providing you with an engaging, student-centred experience.